 and interdisciplinary doctoral programs in Conservation Biology and Communication and Information Science.

-Former Honolulu Chapter President Cheryl Ernst joined University of Hawai‘i President David Lassner at a recent Hōkū (Star) Society event for the University of Hawai‘i Foundation’s most exclusive group of philanthropists.
-ARCS Foundation Honolulu Chapter has provided more than four decades and close to $2 million of support for UH Mānoa doctoral candidates in STEM disciplines.
+Former Honolulu Chapter President Cheryl Ernst joined University of Hawai‘i President David Lassner at a Hōkū (Star) Society event for the University of Hawai‘i Foundation’s most exclusive group of philanthropists.
+Since 1974, ARCS Foundation Honolulu Chapter has provided more than $2 million of support for UH Mānoa doctoral candidates in STEM (science, technology, engineering and mathematics) and health disciplines.